Chinese New Year 2025

 Why is Chinese New Year Important?

-For the Chinese, the Chinese new year represents new beginnings and hope.
+For the Chinese, the Chinese New Year symbolizes new beginnings and hope.

-The Spring Festival is a time for social interactions.
-People exchange greetings, give red envelopes, gather for meals, and participate in various celebratory events.
-These activities contribute to strengthening social connections and fostering friendships.
+The Spring Festival is a time for making contacts.
+People greet each other, present red envelopes, gather for meals, and engage in all sorts of festive activities.
+Such activities help to build social bonds and friendships.

 How Long is Chinese New Year?
 And What Activities can Chinese do during Chinese New Year?